-656.780 Certification for claims examiners; lists of examiners; department inspection of list; fee for certification.
-(1) Not later than January 1, 1991, the Director of the Department of Consumer and Business Services shall establish a certification program to instruct workers' compensation claims examiners on the requirements of this chapter and on the rules adopted pursuant thereto.
-The director may certify individuals, or the director may certify programs administered by insurers or self-insured employers or their professional associations.
+656.780 Certification of claims examiners; records of certification and training of examiners; department inspection of records; penalties.
+(1) The Director of the Department of Consumer and Business Services shall adopt by rule standards for certification of workers' compensation claims examiners.
+Workers' compensation insurers, self-insured employers and third party administrators shall administer the standards.